jordanebelanger/Parsingfailure/README.md

-# Parsingfailure
+# Parsefail

-Keyed container based decoding of dynamic JSON failing using common custom JSONDecoder in Swift
+A description of this package.